PURITY, HOLINESS, AND RIGHTEOUSNESS

 You shall not murder.
 You shall not commit adultery.
-[Ex 20:13-14] Those who rely only on external righteousness and disregard inner righteousness break both of those commandments, because in their hearts they attack the sanctity of life [murder] and the sanctity of marriage [adultery]…whether you do so outwardly or not.
+[Ex 20:13-14] Those who rely only on external righteousness and disregard inner righteousness break both of those commandments, because in their hearts they attack the sanctity of life [murder] and the sanctity of marriage [adultery]…whether you do so outwardly in the physical realm or not.
 When you are angry or hate, you commit murder.
 When you lust sexually, you commit adultery.
 And when you do either of those things, you choose to despise God’s Law and God’s Name.
-Physical infidelity is first of all a matter of the heart; lusting is just as sinful in God’s eyes as the actual act of adultery.
+Physical infidelity is first of all a matter of the heart; lusting is just as sinful in God’s eyes as the actual physical act of adultery.

 The moral and spiritual fabric of our Nation has been disintegrating at warp speed.
 We are preoccupied with sex to a degree perhaps never before seen in a civilized culture.
 Yet the body is not meant for sexual immorality, but for the Lord, and the Lord for the body.
 [1 Cor 6:13] The body is more than biological, as Divine judgment will reveal.
 For Christians it is a member of Christ, a temple of the Holy Spirit, and belongs to the Lord rather than to us: Flee from sexual immorality.
 All other sins a man commits are outside his body, but he who sins sexually sins against his own body.
 Do you not know that your body is the temple of the Holy Spirit, Who dwells in you, Whom you have received from God?
 You are not your own; you were bought at a price…the precious and priceless Blood of Christ Jesus the Son.
 Therefore, glorify God in your body and in your spirit, which belong to Him.
-[1 Cor 6:18-20] It is therefore never to be used for any purpose that dishonors the God Who made and indwells it.
-Christians should have but one response to sexual temptation… running away from it: She came and grabbed Joseph by his cloak, demanding, “Come on, sleep with me!”
+[1 Cor 6:18-20] It is therefore never to be used for any purpose that dishonors the God Who made it and indwells it.
+Christians should have but one response to sexual temptation…running away from it: She came and grabbed Joseph by his cloak, demanding, “Come on, sleep with me!”
 Joseph tore himself away, but he left his cloak in her hand as he ran from the house.
 [Gen 39:12]

 Throughout the New Testament, prohibitions against sexual immorality are every bit as clear as those of the Old.
-“Neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals” will inherit the Kingdom of God (1 Cor 6:9; cf. Gal 5:19-21; Rev 2:22).
-“Fornicators and adulterers God will judge” (Heb 13:4).
-Regardless of how much a couple may care for each other and be deeply in love, sexual relations outside of marriage are forbidden.
+“Neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals” will inherit the Kingdom of God.
+(1 Cor 6:9; cf. Gal 5:19-21; Rev 2:22) “Fornicators and adulterers God will judge.”
+(Heb 13:4) Regardless of how much a couple may care for each other and be deeply in love, sexual relations outside of marriage are forbidden.
 In every case, without exception, it is a heinous sin against God.